vxnuaj/NEOCORTEX/Neurons/Machine-Learning/Momentum.md

 > *It's typically best to set $\beta$ to the highest value possible without damaging the learning process.*

-Essentially, just as is done in [[exponentially weighted average]]s, we're computing the exponential average of the gradients and using it as a means to update our weights, which then tends to mitigate the *vertical* oscillations in the learning path.
+Essentially, just as is done in [[Exponentially Weighted Average]]s, we're computing the exponential average of the gradients and using it as a means to update our weights, which then tends to mitigate the *vertical* oscillations in the learning path.

 You want to increase the $\beta$ value when your training loss or accuracy fluctuates wildly in an uncontrolled manner.
 Then the [[Exponentially Weighted Average]] smooths out your gradients.